MotionEdge

 There are two surfaces.
 They look different but they're the same engine underneath:

-The conversations sync between the two — start a question in the panel while reviewing a swing, continue it in the AI Coach tab later that night.
+The conversations sync between the two — start a question while reviewing a swing, continue it in the AI Coach tab later that night.
 Same history, same context.

 What the AI Coach actually sees